 Tracking vehicles without the owner’s consent is explicitly illegal in several states including Texas, Virginia, California, Minnesota, and Tennessee.
 Even outside of those states, employers would be ill-advised to monitor employee’s personal vehicles without consent using any sort of GPS tracker, as they might well fall afoul of broader privacy laws.

 Another way to track GPS location is with a mobile app from a device that’s used for work.
 Mobile teams, field sales reps, and construction companies, for example, can monitor crew location to ensure team members are at job or client sites when they’re tracking time.
-Geofencing can even automatically start or stop the timer when someone enters a work location, or issue reminders to start or stop.
+A geofencing time clock app such s Hubstaff can even automatically start or stop the timer when someone enters a work location, or issue reminders to start or stop.

 A personally owned device that’s used for work probably shouldn’t be tracked after hours, but this will ultimately come down to getting consent from the employee and local laws.
 MDM software certainly has the ability to report the device location any time, but many also offer the option to disable tracking after employees clock out.
 Some states have imposed limitations on such tracking.
 California, for example, forbids employee tracking of “any movable thing.”